Subscribe today to BirdWatching magazine for more news about migration, tips for attracting and identifying birds, and much more brought right to you!

 eBird is the real-time online checklist operated by the Cornell Lab of Ornithology and Audubon.
 “On the Move” is written by eBird’s Garrett MacDonald, Chris Wood, Marshall Iliff, and Brian Sullivan.
 Submit your bird sightings at ebird.org.

-A version of this article appeared in “Birding Briefs” in the August 2018 issue of BirdWatching.
+A version of this article appeared in “Birding Briefs” in the July/August 2018 issue of BirdWatching.